-Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: October 16, 2018; Ruling No. 2019-4800; Agency: Department of Behavioral Health and Developmental Services; Outcome: Grievant Not in Compliance.
-October 16, 2018 Ruling No. 2019-4800 Page 2
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: November 16, 2018; Ruling No. 2019-4807; Agency: Department of Behavioral Health & Developmental Services; Outcome: Grievant Not in Compliance.

+November 16, 2018 Ruling No. 2019-4807 Page 2
-COMMONWEALTH of VIRGINIA

-Department of Human Resource ManagementOffice of Equal Employment and Dispute Resolution
+COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Equal Employment and Dispute Resolution

 COMPLIANCE RULING

-In the matter of the Department of Behavioral Health and Developmental Services

-EEDR Ruling Number 2019-4800
+In the matter of the Department of Behavioral Health and Developmental Services EEDR Ruling Number 2019-4807 November 16, 2018

-October 16, 2018

-The Department of Behavioral Health and Developmental Services (the "agency") has requested a compliance ruling from the Office of Equal Employment and Dispute Resolution ("EEDR") at the Department of Human Resource Management in relation to the grievant's August 10, 2018 grievance.
+The Department of Behavioral Health and Developmental Services (the "agency") has requested a compliance ruling from the Office of Equal Employment and Dispute Resolution ("EEDR") at the Department of Human Resource Management in relation to the grievant's July 25, 2018 grievance.
 The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding her grievance.

 FACTS

-On August 10, 2018, the grievant initiated a grievance with the agency.
-The agency states that the first step response was hand-delivered to the grievant on August 15.
-Having received no further response from the grievant indicating whether she wished to advance or conclude the grievance, the agency states that it mailed, by certified and regular mail, a notice of noncompliance to the grievant on August 31.
-In its notice of noncompliance, the agency requested a response from the grievant within five workdays of her receipt of the notice.
-As more than five workdays have elapsed since the grievant presumably received notice of her alleged noncompliance and she has not yet advanced or concluded her grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.
+On or about July 25, 2018, the grievant initiated a grievance with the agency.1 The second step response was mailed to the grievant, by certified mail, on August 29.
+The certified mailing containing the second step response was returned unclaimed.
+However, on October 5, the agency sent, by both certified and regular mail, a notice of noncompliance to the grievant.2 In its notice of noncompliance, the agency requested a response from the grievant within five workdays of her receipt of the notice.
+Based on the grievant's alleged noncompliance with the grievance procedure, the agency seeks a compliance ruling allowing it to administratively close the grievance.

 DISCUSSION

 The grievance procedure requires both parties to address procedural noncompliance through a specific process.3 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
 Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.4 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming

 1 According to the agency, the grievant has resigned from her position since initiating the grievance.

-2 Based on the tracking information provided by the agency, it appears that the certified mailing was returned unclaimed.
+2 Based on the tracking information provided by the agency, it appears that the certified mailing containing the notice of noncompliance was also returned unclaimed.
 However, the mailing of correspondence, properly addressed and stamped, raises a presumption of receipt of the correspondence by the addressee.
 E.g., Washington v.
 Anderson, 236 Va.
 316, 322, 373 S.E.2d 712, 715 (1988).
 For purposes of this ruling, therefore, EEDR will assume the grievant received the agency's notice of noncompliance sent by regular mail because there is nothing to indicate that it was improperly addressed.

 3 Grievance Procedure Manual § 6.3.